The Benefits Of A QROPS

 What Is A QROPS?

 In 2006, a legislative response to this problem allowed the setting-up of Qualifying Recognized Overseas Pension Schemes for British pensioners.
 Retirees could transfer their existing UK-based pensions to these government-accredited schemes without incurring the heavy tax.
-A QROPS, therefore, can be said to give retirees more freedom of movement.
+One of the benefits of a QROPS, therefore, can be said to give retirees more freedom of movement.

 Greener Pastures (Or Better Rules) Abroad